Understanding addiction: Using Animal Models to Answer the “Why, How, and Who”

 Among the numerous ongoing projects in Grigson’s laboratory are studies that examine the link between binge eating and addiction-like behaviors.
 “Like drug abuse, excessive food intake as occurs with binge eating has become problematic,” said Grigson.
 “Indeed, eating disorders and drug abuse often are seen together clinically.”

-A study conducted in collaboration with the laboratory of Rebecca Corwin, Ph.D., Department of Nutritional Sciences and recently described in Behavioral Neuroscience (Puhl et al. 2011), indicates that a history of binge eating—eating large amounts of food in a short period of time—may make a person more likely to show other addiction-like behaviors, including substance abuse.
+A study conducted in collaboration with the laboratory of Rebecca Corwin, Ph.D., Department of Nutritional Sciences and recently described in Behavioral Neuroscience (Puhl et al. 2011), indicates that a history of binge eating—eating large amounts of food in a short period of time—may make a person more likely to show other addiction-like behaviors, including substance abuse, Kratom effects can help heroic addicts in their withdrawal phase.
 In the short term, this finding may shed light on factors that promote substance abuse, addiction, and relapse—and in the long term, may help clinicians treat individuals more effectively.
 “If we can better understand how and why addiction develops, we stand a much better chance of predicting who will become addicted and of preventing it.”